Urban Splash: History

-In late 2022 the company acquired more land at New Islington in Manchester.
+In late 2022, the company acquired more land at New Islington in Manchester.

 House by Urban Splash

-Urban Splash's modular houses were launched in 2016 at New Islington in Manchester, where all 43 properties sold out and fully occupied.
-At the time the Telegraph said that the scheme was "the blueprint for a pioneering housing concept" while the Sunday Times said that it would "turn buyers from passive consumers into the architects of their own dream homes".
-Wallpaper* magazine said that the concept would "make volume housebuilders sit up and take notice".
+Urban Splash's modular houses were launched in 2016 at New Islington in Manchester, consisting of 43 properties.

 The modular housing concept evolved further in March 2018 with the launch of 10 Fab Houses, two storey modular homes created in the factory and designed by architect George Clarke.

-In 2019, the modular operation was demerged from Urban Splash when Japan's biggest house builder Sekisui House and Homes England invested £55m in the business.
-In 2022, House by Urban Splash went into administration with 160 staff made redundant at its Derbyshire factory and at sites across the country.
+In 2019 the modular operation was demerged from Urban Splash when Japan's biggest house builder Sekisui House and Homes England invested £55 million in the business.
+In 2022 House by Urban Splash (legally, Urban Splash House Ltd; 48% owned by Urban Splash shareholders, with Sekisui and Homes England holding 48% and 4% respectively) went into administration with 160 staff made redundant at its Derbyshire factory and at sites across the country.
 The collapsed business owed a combined £19.2 million to dozens of companies.
-Administrators said the business failure was due to "the under-performance of its modular facility, which has been loss-making for a prolonged period"; the underperformance was due to multiple factors including "design issues resulting in production defects and re-working the modular units, the costs of which could not be passed on" while the factory also suffered from "underutilisation and inability to absorb overhead costs."
+Administrators said the business failure was due to "the under-performance of its modular facility, which has been loss-making for a prolonged period"; the underperformance was due to multiple factors including "design issues resulting in production defects and re-working the modular units, the costs of which could not be passed on" while its factory in Alfreton also suffered from "underutilisation and inability to absorb overhead costs."

+In October 2023, Urban Splash House was successfully sued by eight former employees as they had been made redundant without a consultation process.
+An employment tribunal held in Liverpool ruled that at least 20 employees had been dismissed without consultation and so were entitled to compensation.

+In May 2024, Urban Splash House was set to go into liquidation, the final stage in winding-up the modular specialist, with some suppliers set to receive some of the cash they were owed.
+The administrator said £4.3 million was available for unsecured creditors; total claims topped £25 million.